AlizaShakil/Cypress-Automation/README.md

 # Cypress-Automation
 Automated UI testing of SauceDemo using Cypress.
-Includes login, product, and checkout flows with Page Object Model (POM) and reusable custom commands for maintainable test design.
+It includes login, product, and checkout flows with Page Object Model (POM) and reusable custom commands for maintainable test design.